DJ Alonzo Williams

 Alonzo Williams is an American DJ and former member and promoter of the World Class Wreckin' Cru.
 He is credited for playing a major role in the development of West Coast Hip Hop, tracing back to the late 1970s.
 He is also the former owner of Kru-Cut Records.

 World Class Wreckin' Cru

-World Class Wreckin' Cru debuted in a club owned by one of the early West Coast DJs, Alonzo Williams.
-Before he opened "Eve After Dark" in 1979, Alonzo being one of the most popular DJs in the Los Angeles area.
+By 1979, Alonzo was already one of the most popular DJs in the Los Angeles area.
 He began producing dances under the name of Disco Construction, named after funk group Brass Construction.
 Seeing the popularity of this new craze, he entered the market of running nightclub performances.
-The club opened with Detroit-born Andre Manuel aka Unknown DJ directing the music program whose main influence derived from an east coast flavour, Soulsonic Force, Orbit and Scorpio.
+The World Class Wreckin' Cru debuted in a club owned by Lonzo.
+The club "Eve After Dark" opened with Detroit-born Andre Manuel aka Unknown DJ directing the music program whose main influence derived from an East Coast flavour such as the Soulsonic Force, Orbit and Scorpio.

+As the 1980s arrived, so did electronic funk, sampling drum beats fused with old-school rap format.
+Disco Construction created a sub-group called the Wreckin' Cru which were the Lonzos roadies and later added World Class it became the name of the recording group.
+Lonzo hired local DJs Antoine "Yella" Carraby and Andre "Dr. Dre" Young who later became the original Mix Masters for KDAY.
+The Wreckin' Cru performed in various shows around L.A. including opening for New Edition as well as multiple shows promoted by Lonzo.

+The Wreckin' Cru's first releases were the singles "Slice" followed by "Surgery".
+That same year, they released their debut album World Class, all released through Lonzo's label Kru-Cut.
+The success of their early releases led to a major record deal with CBS/Epic Records.
+With this, the group released a string of new singles and a second album entitled Rapped in Romance.